thiagosanches/python-analysis-pandas-postgre/README.md

 The `filtered-data.csv` was a file with 3 columns:
 `date`, `time`, `request_ip`.

+I wanted to see requests for every user on a interval of 5 minutes.

 # Pandas

 Attempt to run some analysis using pandas.